Baipyrus/DiscordJS/README.md

 # TO-DO List:

+> **NOTE**
-**NOTE:** These lists can and will easily be appended to in the future.
-Feel free to give any feedback at all and add to the list of wanted features, since this could make for many great opportunities!
-The bot is being developed just for this one community after all!
+> These lists can and will easily be appended to in the future.
+Any and all feedback is greatly appreciated!

 ## Planned features